Astor63/BL2-Mods/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 ## What special with this weapon?

-- Keep the typical fire pattern from the Lascaux Unique Dahl SMG (for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)) mixed  with the Plasma caster specificity, and get the chance to shot a extra explosive plasma projectile for the cost of two ammo.
+- Keep the typical fire pattern from the Lascaux Unique Dahl SMG (for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)) mixed  with the Dahl Plasma Caster specificity (for more details again, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Plasma_Caster)), and get the chance to shot a extra explosive plasma projectile for the cost of two ammo.
 - Initial (too good) accuracy reduced, slower fireate, and slower reload, but...
   - FireMode modified to shoot the Pocket Rocket GyroJet Explosive Bullet embedded in a plasma ball (but exploding only in contact with a enemy).
   - The speed from the GyroJet Explosive bullet is 3x faster when fired by a E-Tech Plasma Caster than a Pocket Rocket pistol (but it's still a lot more slower than a normal projectile fired by a Plasma Caster)